lsaravia/CriticalGlobalForest/Outline.md

 We will use the MODIS vegetation continuous field, so we can analyze temporal changes.

+* Hypothesis: two power laws, small patches related to deforestation dynamics, large patches related to forest inner dynamics.

 # Methods

 * The United Nations’ International Geosphere-Biosphere Programme definition of forest (Belward 1996) defined forest as pixels with tree cover equal or greater than 30%

-* We should define areas with different levels of degradation to apply the spatial indicators
+* We should define areas with different levels of degradation to apply the spatial indicators [Very difficult because is not possible to establish reliable controls]

-* We should use 2D DFT and multifractals in continuous data and fit patch size distributions in discretized data.
+* We should use 2D DFT and multifractals in continuous data and fit patch size distributions in discretized data.[Not implemented]

 * Rates of growth an shrink of patches [@Manor2008a, @Manor2008]